Carolina Court Administration

 STREET, SUITE 200

-This past legislative term there was legislation passed regarding the collection, distribution and reporting of court generated revenues.
-There were several temporary provisos that have been repeated in previous General Appropriations Acts and are repeated again in the 2017 - 2018 General Appropriations Act.
-There was also one new proviso regarding the collection of victims' funds.
-These provisos are enforcement in nature and have no effect on the amounts of actual surcharges and assessments.
-Judges are prohibited from suspending or reducing the statutory civil penalties.
+This past legislative term there was no new legislation passed that will impact the current collection, distribution and reporting of court generated revenues.
+There were several temporary provisos in the 2012-2013 General Appropriations Act that have been repeated in previous General Appropriations Acts and are repeated again in the 2013 - 2014 General Appropriations Act.
+There have also been two additions to the memorandum concerning court generated revenue which were affected by laws passed either last year or numerous years ago.
+Those two additions are discussed below and included in the memorandum.

-The entire fees and assessments memorandum for fiscal year 2017 - 2018 will be posted on the Judicial Department website at www.sccourts.org under “Court News.”
+The entire fees and assessments memorandum for fiscal year 2013 - 2014 will not be distributed in hard copy, but is available on the Judicial Department website at www.sccourts.org under “Court News.”
+You may wish to download and print the memoranda for your reference.

-5. Effective July 1, 2017, Section 98.9 of the Temporary Provisions of the 2017 - 2018 General Appropriations Act provides that if a municipality fails to submit the audited financial requirements required under § 14-1-208 to the State Treasurer within 13 months of the end of their fiscal year, the State Treasurer must withhold all State payments to that municipality until the required audited financial statement is received.
-Section 98.9 is provided below.
+4. Effective July 1, 2013, Section 76.9 of the Temporary Provisions of the 2013 - 2014 General Appropriations Act provides that if a municipality fails to submit the audited financial requirements required under § 14-1-208 to the State Treasurer within 13 months of the end of their fiscal year, the State Treasurer must withhold all State payments to that municipality until the required audited financial statement is received.

-98.9.
-(TREAS: Penalties for Non-reporting) If the State Treasurer receives an audit report from either a county or a municipality that contains a “significant finding” related to court fine reports or remittances to the State Treasurer’s Office, the requirements of proviso 117.51 shall be followed if an amount due is specified, otherwise the State Treasurer shall withhold 25% of all state payments to the county or municipality until the estimated deficiency has been satisfied.
+If the State Treasurer receives an audit report from either a county or a municipality that contains a “significant finding” related to court fine reports or remittances to the State Treasurer’s Office, the requirements of proviso 89.65 shall be followed if an amount due is specified, otherwise the State Treasurer shall withhold 25% of all state payments to the county or municipality until the estimated deficiency has been satisfied.

 If a county or municipality is more than 90 days delinquent remitting court fines, the State Treasurer shall withhold 25% of state funding for that county or municipality until all monthly reports are current.

-After 90 days, any funds held by the State Treasurer’s Office will be made available to the State Auditor to conduct an audit of the entity for the purpose of determining an amount due to the State Treasurer’s Office, if any
+After 90 days, any funds held by the State Treasurer’s Office will be made available to the State Auditor to conduct an audit of the entity for the purpose of determining an amount due to the State Treasurer’s Office, if any.
+This proviso has been included in the last several General Appropriations Acts and is repeated verbatim in this year’s Appropriations Act.

-7. Effective July 1, 2017, Section 117.51 of the Temporary Provisions of the 2017 - 2018 General Appropriations Act authorizes the State Office of Victim Assistance to conduct an audit on any county treasurer, municipal treasurer, county clerk of court, magistrate, or municipal court that the State Auditor has determined has not properly allocated revenue generated from court fines, fees, and assessments to the crime victim funds or has not properly expended crime victim funds pursuant to State law.
-Section 117.51 is provided below.
+5. Effective July 1, 2013, Section 117.57 authorizes the State Office of Victim Assistance to conduct an audit on any county treasurer, municipal treasurer, county clerk of court, magistrate, or municipal court that the State Auditor has determined has not properly allocated revenue generated from court fines, fines, and assessments to the crime victim funds or has not properly expended crime victim funds pursuant to State law.
+This proviso was amended from the version in last year’s Appropriations Act.
+I provide below the entire proviso which indicates by cross through the item deleted from the previous proviso and indicates by italics and underline the item added from the previous proviso.

 Copies of any of the legislation referenced above may be obtained by visiting the Legislative website at http://www.scstatehouse.gov.